kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 - When you push an inference-type label to an asset, the inference score is automatically computed for the most recent label added to this asset.
 - You can filter on low inference score, to understand why your model is failing, and how to fix it (getting more data, splitting or merging categories, etc.).

-Using Kili for monitoring or developing your model allows you to quickly iterate on the data used to train your model, allowing to get a better model faster.
+With Kili, you can quickly iterate on the data used to train your model, to get a better model faster.

 ## In practice